-Like Intact GP, Team Aspar also boasts a dual presence in MotoGP: Moto2 and Moto3.
+Like Intact GP, Team Aspar also boasts a double presence in the world championship: Moto2 and Moto3.
 In the two classes it presents itself with a homogeneous image, under the Gas Gas brand.
-In the arrangement of sponsors it follows a very particular dynamic of alternation that we are now going to analyze.
+In the arrangement of the sponsors there follows a very particular dynamic of alternation which we are now going to analyze.

-First of all, the bikes in the two series have very similar liveries, based essentially on a red-and-white scheme.
+First of all, the bikes of the two series have very similar liveries, essentially based on a white-red scheme.
 However, the brands that support the team have a particular behavior.
-If the positions of many of them are in fact stable throughout the season, others are shifted and/or replaced according to the individual race.
-Let us analyze in detail starting with the largest category, which has the most dynamic behavior.
+If the positions of many of them are in fact stable over the course of the season, others are moved and/or replaced based on the individual race.
+Let's analyze in detail starting from the largest category which is the one that presents the most dynamic behavior.

-We notice from the official presentation during preseason testing a slight difference between the bikes of Jake Dixon and partner Izan Guevara.
-In fact, the latter has a greater white quota in the lower part of the fairings.
-We list below the main sponsors involved in the rotation.
+Since the official presentation during the pre-season tests, we have noticed a slight difference between the bikes of Jake Dixon and his teammate Izan Guevara.
+The second in fact has a greater amount of white in the lower part of the fairings.
+Below we list the main sponsors involved in the rotation.

 Soler Hispania is the title sponsor for most of the season's events.
-Since 1974 it has specialized in the distribution of non-food products and provides complete support in wholesale distribution for categories such as table and kitchen.
-It is present in more than 50 countries with more than 15000 products either of its own production or exclusive marketing.
-Inde specifically is one of the divisions of the Soler Hispania Group: it is dedicated to retail, e-commerce, supermarkets, traditional trade, outlets for home and garden products, china and ceramics, glass, home, cleaning products, small appliances and miscellaneous products. .
+Since 1974 it has specialized in the distribution of non-food products and provides complete support in wholesale distribution for categories such as tableware and kitchen.
+It is present in over 50 countries with over 15000 products either of its own production or exclusively marketed.
+India specifically, it is one of the divisions of the Soler Hispania group: it is dedicated to retail sales, e-commerce, supermarkets, traditional trade, points of sale of home and garden products, porcelain and ceramics, glass, home, cleaning products , small appliances and various products. .

-Solunion is an insurance credit institution that operates in all Latin-speaking countries: Spain, Colombia, Chile, Argentina and Mexico.
-It also handles surety bonds, risk management and investments.
-It is 50 percent owned by Mapfre, a Spanish insurance company and among the top 10 at the European level and a leader in Latin America.
-We just remember Mapfre as the main sponsor of Team Aspar in Moto3 with Mahindra, Moto2 with Suter and MotoGP with Ducati.
+solunion is an insurance credit institution that operates in all Latin-speaking countries: Spain, Colombia, Chile, Argentina and Mexico.
+He also deals with sureties, risk management and investments.
+It is 50% owned by Mapfre, a Spanish insurance company and one of the top 10 in Europe, as well as a leader in Latin America.
+We remember Mapfre as the main sponsor of Team Aspar in Moto3 with Mahindra, Moto2 with Suter and MotoGP with Ducati.

 Located in Valencia, Autosolar is a Spanish company that supplies and distributes components for the installation and management of photovoltaic systems.
-Panels, accumulators, batteries, monitoring systems, regulators and even devices for charging vehicles.
-In addition to the entire Iberian territory, Autosolar covers the French area as well as much of the African continent.
-It has been supporting Team Aspar in Moto2 since 2022.
+Panels, accumulators, batteries, monitoring systems, regulators and even vehicle charging devices.
+In addition to the entire Iberian territory, Autosolar covers the French area as well as a large part of the African continent.
+He has joined Team Aspar in Moto2 since 2022.

-Asterius is a Madrid-based venture capital firm, meaning it procures funds to invest in plans and initiatives with a special focus on start-ups.
+Asterius is a Madrid-based Venture Capital company, which means it sources funds to invest in plans and initiatives with a particular focus on start-ups.

-Metallbau Maltitz GmbH & Co. is a company in Saxony now in its fourth generation.
-It is involved in the processing of metals such as steel and aluminum to produce manufactured goods for a wide variety of applications.
-It has been a sponsor for 3 years-from 2021 to 2023-of the Sachsenring Grand Prix.
+Metallbau Maltitz GmbH & Co. is a Saxony company now in its fourth generation.
+It deals with the processing of metals such as steel and aluminum for the production of products for the most varied applications.
+It was a sponsor for 3 years - from 2021 to 2023 of the Sachsenring Grand Prix.

-Tensite Energy is an Iberian manufacturer of photovoltaic material.
-In addition to Spain, it is also present through its distributors on the Pacific belt of South America.
-Items include batteries, panels, inverters, generators and more.
-It uses in a systemic way the sponsorship of Team Aspar placing great emphasis already from the website to the social channels.
+Tensite Energy is an Iberian company producing photovoltaic material.
+In addition to Spain, it is also present through its distributors on the Pacific coast of South America.
+Among the items we find batteries, panels, inverters, generators and much more.
+Systematically uses the sponsorship of Team Aspar, placing great emphasis starting from the website up to the social channels.
 Tensite products can be found through Autosolar, a chain we saw earlier.
-It joins the large group of companies operating in this sector that make up the team's list of sponsorships.
+It joins the large group of companies operating in this sector and which make up the team's list of sponsorships.

-Shimoku is a Spanish data collection and management company that is able to create predictive analytics products with artificial intelligence.
-Shimoku collaborates with Team Aspar in the use and development of technology for the team's growth.
+Shimoku is a Spanish company that deals with data collection and management and is capable of creating predictive analysis products with artificial intelligence.
+Shimoku collaborates with Team Aspar in using and developing technology for the growth of the team.

-RCB, an acronym for Racing Boy (and formerly Meng Kah Auto Parts Trading Sdn Bhd) is a Malaysian company engaged in the production and distribution of high-performance after-market components.
-It is an official partner of numerous world championship teams in all classes as well as in Superbike.
-Just for the Sepang Grand Prix, it took on the role of title sponsor.
+RCB, an acronym for Racing Boy (and previously Meng Kah Auto Parts Trading Sdn Bhd) is a Malaysian company that operates in the production and distribution of high-performance after-market components.
+It is the official partner of numerous world championship teams in all classes as well as in Superbike.
+Precisely on the occasion of the Sepang Grand Prix it took on the role of title sponsor.

-In the Qatar race, the most prominent place was occupied by Aspar Circuit, the new initiative brought forward by the team itself.
-It is an area entirely dedicated to rider training: it includes 4 tracks, both paved and dirt, a large paddock, 128 pits, a green area of 80,000 square meters, the Aspar Museum, restaurant, terraces, multipurpose rooms, heliport, infirmary, as well as the team's centered offices.
-Once inaugurated, it will be the world's first motorcycle academy and could be a success story soon replicated by others.
+In the race in Qatar, the most prominent place was occupied by Aspar Circuit, the new initiative carried out by the team.
+This is an area entirely dedicated to pilot training: it includes 4 runways, both asphalted and dirt, a large paddock, 128 boxes, a green area of 80.000 square metres, the Aspar Museum, restaurant, terraces, multipurpose rooms, heliport, infirmary , in addition to the team-centered offices.
+Once inaugurated it will be the first motorcycle academy in the world and could be a success story soon replicated by other entities.

-These marks are practically always present on vehicles but are located in a mix of fixed and variable positions.
-The area of the fairing next to the number for instance is articulated by means of a scheme in which the lettering is superimposed and always in the same order.
-The central space, between the number and the transparent part, on the other hand, is declined according to the main sponsorship of the appointment.
-This usually finds its place at the top of the side fairings, in the white area.
+These brands are practically always present on vehicles but are located in a mix of fixed and variable positions.
+The area of the dome next to the number, so to speak, is structured using a scheme in which the writing is superimposed and always in the same order.
+The central space, between the number and the transparent part, is instead declined depending on the main sponsorship of the event.
+This is usually placed in the upper part of the side fairings, in the white area.

-Here, however, as noted in the Indian Grand Prix, a second stratagem can be applied: these 2 partitions can in fact show different marks depending on the side.
-In the second white partition, which we find in the lower section of the tank, we can see an opposite arrangement of the upper marks or a vacant space.
+Here however, as noted in the Indian Grand Prix, a second stratagem can be applied: these 2 partitions can in fact show different brands depending on the side.
+In the second white part, which we find in the lower section of the tub, we can notice an opposite arrangement of the upper marks or a vacant space.

-In one case there was also a more drastic change, with the top band changed from white to purple to serve as a background for the Solunion brand lettering.
+In one case there was also a more drastic change, with the upper band going from white to purple to act as a background for the Solunion brand writing.

-Differentiation in "hierarchy" also takes place between respective teammates.
-Jake Dixon and Izan Guevara for example sometimes bring different layouts to the track offering more or less space to a brand based on an agreed subdivision.
-In the graphic examples we attach in this article, this dynamic is clearly visible, particularly between the two sponsorships that most frequently accompany the two drivers.
+Differentiation in the “hierarchy” also takes place between respective teammates.
+Jake Dixon and Izan Guevara, for example, sometimes bring different layouts to the track, offering more or less space to a brand based on an agreed subdivision.
+In the graphic examples that we attach in this article, this dynamic is clearly visible, in particular between the two sponsorships that most frequently accompany the two drivers.

 There are also choices related to the type of session.
-To give an example at the Assen Grand Prix in Holland, Jake Dixon took 2 different configurations to the track between qualifying and the race.
-In the preliminary rounds the bike wore the Maltitz brand on the fairing and Polar Cube on the sides while for the race it was back to the more classic Inde + Asterius.
+To give an example, at the Assen Grand Prix in the Netherlands, Jake Dixon brought 2 different configurations to the track between qualifying and the race.
+In the preliminary rounds the bike wore the Maltitz brand on the fairing and Polar Cube on the sides while for the race we returned to the more classic Inde + Asterius.

-The Shimoku inscription remained visible on the bike of only Guevara during the tests held in Portimao.
+The Shimoku writing remained visible on Guevara's bike alone during the tests held in Portimao.

-Wanting to define a pattern of race attendance, referring to Jake Dixon's bike, we can see this breakdown:
+Wanting to define a pattern of race attendance, referring to Jake Dixon's bike, we can note this breakdown: